cosmos72/schemesh/README.md

 ### Some features work, many others are incomplete or missing.
 ### Use at your own risk!

-Schemesh is a fusion between a Unix shell and a Lisp REPL - Chez Scheme REPL, to be exact.
+Schemesh is an interactive shell scriptable in Lisp.

+It is primarily intended as a user-friendly Unix login shell, replacing bash, zsh, pdksh etc.

-It supports interactive line editing and familiar Unix shell syntax for starting commands, including redirections, pipelines, job concatenation with `&&` `||`, groups surrounded by `{ }`, and managing foreground/background jobs.
+As such, it supports interactive line editing and familiar Unix shell syntax: it can start commands, including redirections, pipelines, job concatenation with `&&` `||`, groups surrounded by `{ }`, and manage foreground/background jobs.

+For more complex tasks, it seamlessly integrates a full Chez Scheme REPL.

 Features:
 - [x] REPL with multi-line editing, history and parentheses highlighting
 - [ ] cut-and-paste
-- [ ] context-sensitive autocompletion
+- [x] context-sensitive autocompletion
 - [x] dual syntax parsing, allows mixing Scheme and shell expressions
 - [x] shell commands, including `&&` `||` `{` `}` `[` `]`
 - [x] shell job control